 I am no fan of violent revolution, yet I have to admit that John Kennedy had a point when he said, “Those who make peaceful revolution impossible will make violent revolution inevitable.”
 The forces that drive revolutions push themselves to the surface one way or another.
 If they can find a peaceful path, they have a chance to transform the world slowly and beneficially.
 If they are repressed, violence occurs sooner or later.

 Entrenched regimes, however, all but never give up power willingly.
 It makes no difference whether the regime is a monarchy, democracy, theocracy, republic or whatever.
-Once entrenched, power-holders fight to the last gasp.
-This is not a function of the system; it is a function of power itself, and the humans who become addicted to it.
+Once entrenched, power-holders fight until they can’t.
+This is not a function of a system; it is a function of power itself, and the humans who become addicted to it.
 And so we’ve seen a long succession of violent revolutions.

 The good news of our time – the transformative news of our time – is this: Cryptography displaces violence.
 However much cryptography we use, change will require that much less violence.
 And there is a very good reason for this: Cryptography is impervious to weapons.